Trinity Episcopal Church Rocky Hill

 St. Paul's Window

-The Saint Paul's Window is dated June 7, 1903.
-The illustration is of Saint Paul delivering a sermon.
-It bears the inscription: "Bear Ye One Another's Burdens and So Fulfill the Law of Christ - Galatians 6.2" A brass plaque below the window list the donors - members of the Saint Paul Society at Princeton University, many of whom acted as lay readers or became ministers at Trinity Church Rocky Hill.
+In this window dated June 7, 1903, St. Paul the Apostle is shown delivering a sermon.
+The inscription reads: "Bear Ye One Another's Burdens and So Fulfill the Law of Christ" Galatians 6:2.
+A brass plaque below the window lists the donors, members of the St. Paul's Society of Princeton University.
+Many served as lay readers at Trinity Rocky Hill; some returned as priests after their ordinations.
+Restoration gifted by Brenda Fallon 2021.

 Picture